Skip to main content

 docker run -v /app/data nginx

-β€’ Created automatically with random name
+β€’ Created automatically with a random hash name when no source is given

 Read-only volumes